rjdkmr/gcMapExplorer/docs/commands/hic2gcmap.rst

                                 finest)
           -n N, --norm N        the type of norm to use, choose between VC, VC_SQRT, KR, none (default: none)
-          --coarsening C        the coarsening method to use, choose between sum, mean, max, none (default: sum)
+          --downsampling D      the downsampling method to use, choose between sum, mean, max, none (default: sum)